R2S-ver/ABS-3D-Printing-Guide/README.md

 During this test, the root cause of the earlier failures became clearer.

 **Failed reason (conjecture):**
-- The extruder gear had insufficient friction, and filament powder had accumulated on the gear surface
+- The extruder gear had insufficient friction and filament powder had accumulated on the gear surface
 - The hotend may have been partially clogged, causing excessive extrusion resistance at the start of printing

 After manually applying additional extrusion force, printing could continue normally.